Former Nikon GM says the DSLR era has ‘already ended’

 “Mirrorless cameras are completely electrical products except for lenses.
 Until now, Nikon has been a precision equipment manufacturer.
 We have fully demonstrated our strengths in cameras.
 The durability of the mechanism that we have cultivated over many years, the wonderful operation feel including shutter sound and vibration, etc. However, when a camera becomes an electrical product, how it differentiates itself from its rivals, it will be difficult to plan for this.
 In other words, how do you set out the significance of the existence of Nikon cameras?
 I think that is the question.”

 You can read his entire machine-translated interview on Digital Camera Info.
-There’s even a juicy tidbit in there about the Nikon D900 (sorry, it’s never coming out).
+There’s even a tidbit in there about the Nikon D900 (sorry, it’s never coming out).

-We’re unlikely to another new F-mount camera
+We’re unlikely to see another new F-mount camera

 We’ve said it before and we’ll say it again, regardless of what Nikon acknowledges or doesn’t, it’s very unlikely will see another new F-mount model.
 And that’s ok.
-The flagship Nikon Z9 is already selling like hotcakes, the new Nikon Z30 looks like a super-solid option for the video/vlogging crowd, and the Nikon Z5 is one of the most capable full-frame mirrorless bodies for the money.
+The flagship Nikon Z9 is already selling like hotcakes, the new Nikon Z30 looks like a super-solid option for the video/vlogging crowd, and the Nikon Z5 is of the most capable full- mirrorless bodies for the money.

-Furthermore, Nikon is wise to not step on the toes of its current DSLR base.
+Furthermore, Nikon is to not step on the toes of its current DSLR customer base.
 The brand surely hopes it can eventually ween these folks off their “outdated tech,” and welcome them to a more mechanically-streamlined mirrorless future.
-Until then, here’s hoping Nikon keeps supporting DSLRs, at least until most of have had the chance to make the jump (myself included).
+Until then, here’s hoping Nikon keeps supporting DSLRs, at least until most of us have had the chance to make the jump (myself included).

 The post Former Nikon GM says the DSLR era has ‘already ended’ appeared first on Popular Photography.